Perrysburg, Ohio: War of 1812

-When the war clouds of 1812 began to edge toward Northwest Ohio, General William Henry Harrison ordered the construction of the fort, beginning in February 1813.
+When the War of 1812 progressed toward Northwest Ohio, General William Henry Harrison ordered the construction of the fort, beginning in February 1813.
 Harrison was General Anthony Wayne's former aide-de-camp.
 Later he was elected as the country's ninth president.
 The installation was named Fort Meigs in honor of Ohio's fourth governor, Return Jonathan Meigs.
 Fort Meigs was constructed on a bluff above the Maumee River, and built from a design by army engineer Captain Eleazer D. Wood, for whom the county would be named.
 Two critical battles with the British were fought at the fort during the War of 1812.

 Early settlers in the area fled to Huron during the War of 1812.
 They returned to settle in the floodplain below Fort Meigs, calling the settlement Orleans.
 They moved to higher ground after being flooded out.

 Alexander Bourne led a surveying team to plan and plat Perrysburg.
 He was appointed to that position by Edward Tiffin, Surveyor General of the United States.
 This survey was performed in late June and early July 1816, by surveyors Joseph Wampler and William Brookfield under the auspices of Bourne and Josiah Meigs, Surveyor General of Ohio, Michigan, Indiana, Illinois, and Missouri.

 Some postings on the Internet have claimed that Charles Pierre L'Enfant, noted designer of Washington, DC, had also surveyed and platted Perrysburg, Ohio.
 Prior to the city's 200th anniversary celebration, the Historical Society hired former engineers to assess this claim.
 The researchers studied local, state and federal archives, but found no support for this position.